Quadratic-like dynamics of cubic polynomials

-The map $\vp$ is called a \emph{straightening map}.
+The map $\vp$ is called a \emph{straightening map}. \end{dfn}

 It is easy to see that under hybrid equivalence repelling periodic points cannot correspond to non-repelling periodic points.

+The following major result is due to Douady and Hubbard; we state it only in the quadratic case.

+\begin{thm}[\cite{DH85b}] Let $f : U \to V$ be a quadratic-like map.
+Then $f$ is hybrid equivalent to a quadratic polynomial $P$.
+Moreover, if $K(f)$ is connected, then $P$ is unique up to (global) conjugation by an affine map. \end{thm}

 Say that a cubic polynomial $f\in\Fc$ is \emph{immediately renormalizable} if there are Jordan domains $U^*\ni 0$ and $V^*$ such that $f^*=f:U^*\to V^*$ is a quadratic-like map (we will use the notation $f^*$ at several occasions in the future when we talk about immediately renormalizable maps).
 If $f\in \Fc_{nr}$ is immediately renormalizable, then the quadratic-like Julia set $J(f^*)=J^*$ is connected.
 Indeed, $f^*$ is hybrid equivalent to a quadratic polynomial $g^*$.
 Since $0\in J(f^*)$ is a non-repelling $f$-fixed point, it corresponds to a non-repelling fixed point of $g^*$.
 Hence, $J(g^*)$ and $J(f^*)$ are connected, and $g^*=z^2+c$ with $c\in\ol\phd_2$.